 Next stop afternoon tea in the painting Under the jacaranda by R Godfrey Rivers.
 They all sat in the shade.
 The flowers from the tree had fallen on the ground and looked like a blue carpet.

-Many of the works in the book are relocated to our new exhibition Moving Pictures where you can visit the family’s home, just look for the letters ‘R’ and ‘M’ carved into their beautiful wooden front door in Galley 5, just off the Watermall.
+Visit the family’s home at the Queensland Art Gallery, just look for the letters ‘R’ and ‘M’ carved into their beautiful wooden front door in the permanent Australian collection hang.

 Continue reading Roy and Matilda’s The Mysterious Music to find out what happened next on their great adventure as the two mice visit works from the Gallery’s Australian Collection, and who they found playing the piano.

-Bring the family into the Gallery these school holidays to create an adventure of your own, the excitement of finding Roy and Matilda’s carved door can enliven the imagination of little visitors, this is a perfect way for young children to be introduced to fine art.
+Bring the family into the Gallery to create an adventure of your own, the excitement of finding Roy and Matilda’s carved door can enliven the imagination of little visitors, this is a perfect way for young children to be introduced to fine art.

 You can also purchase the book online and instore.